cchang5/quantum_linear_programming/README.md

 `qlpdb` is an [(ORM)](https://en.wikipedia.org/wiki/Object–relational_mapping) framework for mapping database structures to Python objects using [EspressoDB](https://espressodb.readthedocs.io/en/latest/) / [Django](https://www.djangoproject.com).

-Once the database [is properly set up](qlpdb/README.md), you can launch a local web server for inspecting data and browsing the documentation (viewable in any browser)
+Once the database [is appropriately set up](qlpdb/README.md), you can launch a local web server for inspecting data and browsing the documentation (viewable in any browser)
 ```bash
 cd qlpdb
 python manage.py runserver